abouthugo/100day/README.md

 ### Day 14: React-spring basics

-**Progress:** I started digging into what react-spring is all about and did some minor spring effets for the "creative corner" section of my site.
+**Progress:** I started digging into what react-spring is all about and did some minor spring effects for the "creative corner" section of my site.

 **Thoughts:** I really want to learn how to animate svg elements with this library but I don't know enough of svg to be able to understand the examples I've seen online.